 It can be tempting to chalk this up to growing pains as businesses adapt to the new laws.
 While that might explain some of the incidents, the growing risk of cyber-attacks and the always-present possibility of employee error mean that fines will continue to occur if businesses don’t take active measures now to manage their data privacy.

 Regarding employees, it’s important to realize that human error is the cause of many data breaches.
 Although few of these incidents are intentional, many are the result of phishing attacks that trick employees into giving up access to private data.
 The largest data breach on record to date is Yahoo’s massive leak of hundreds of millions of accounts.
 It was the result of a phishing attack.

 A strong information privacy strategy needs to train its employees to prevent attacks.
 It also needs to limit the potential damage a single employee can do.
 Smart data management can make it so that even if an employee makes a mistake, the damage cannot spread throughout the entire organization.
 Even better, a tool that automates data governance and compliance, taking many data tasks out of the hands of employees, reduces human error and allows your team to focus on bigger-picture issues.

-A study conducted late in 2019 revealed that the number of individuals who care about privacy is growing rapidly.
+revealed that the number of individuals who care about privacy is growing rapidly.
 “Privacy actives,” as they are called, tend to be younger and more affluent.
 They’re also quite willing to abandon a company that fails to protect their data.
 About a third of those surveyed stated they had already taken action by switching companies or providers.